-You are searching for something on Google and find out that it is written in some other foreign language.
+You are searching for something on Google and realize it is written in another foreign language.
 It must be hard for you to understand and read it.
-And this is no surprise since the internet is now available everywhere in the world.
-You will eventually come across websites of different writings and languages.
+And this is no surprise since the internet is now available worldwide.
+You will eventually come across websites in different languages.

 So, how do we get comfortable with such content?
 Well, out of the many surprises Chrome browser on iPhone or iPad offers, translating the web page is one.
-Yes, you can translate the entire content of the webpage in your preferred language.
+Yes, you can translate the entire webpage content into your preferred language.

-In fact, this feature is now made easier than ever, and you can even translate any webpage on your iOS devices seamlessly.
+This feature is now more accessible than ever, and you can seamlessly translate any webpage on your iOS devices.

-The newer updates from Google keeps making things easier, and now there’s even a feature for auto-translation in Chrome iOS.
+The newer updates from Google keeps making things more accessible, and now there’s even a feature for auto-translation in Chrome iOS.
 Hence, the next time you open a webpage written in some other language, it will automatically get translated even without any command, just automatically.
 Doesn’t that sound interesting?

-However, many iOS users, who are not familiar with this feature, had queries regarding it.
-So, here I have tried my best to cover all the steps on how you can auto-translate a webpage in the Chrome browser on iPhone or iPad easily and efficiently.
+However, many iOS users unfamiliar with this feature had queries regarding it.
+So, I have tried my best to cover all the steps to auto-translate a web page in the Chrome browser on iPhone or iPad quickly and efficiently.

-With the world of internet increase, more and more regional language websites are emerging.
-So it is possible to see French or German, or even Spanish websites in your Google search results.
-But no matter the language is, you can still browse these websites with the auto-translate webpage option in Chrome.
+With a boom in internet use, more and more regional language websites are emerging.
+So, you can see French, German, or even Spanish websites in your Google search results.
+But no matter the language, you can browse these websites with Chrome’s auto-translate web page option.

-- Launch the Chrome iOS app on your iPhone or iPod.
+- Launch the Chrome app on your iPhone or iPod.

 - Browse any website which you want to translate.

-- Click on the menu present at the bottom right corner.
+- Tap on the More menu present at the bottom right corner.

 It will automatically translate the website into a selected output language.

-In case you want to change the translated language, you can do it by pressing the translate button present at the top left corner of the URL window.
-Here you will see multiple options for the translation of webpages.
+If you want to change the translated language, you can do it by pressing the translate button in the top left corner of the URL window.
+Here you will see multiple options for the translation of web pages.

-I have seen many websites which only offer certain languages, mostly Japanese or Chinese.
-As fond of watching animes and manga, most of these websites are written in the Japanese alphabets, which gives English speaking readers a bit of trouble.
+I have seen many websites offering only specific Japanese or Chinese languages.
+As fond as watching anime and manga, most of these websites are written in the Japanese alphabet, which gives English-speaking readers a bit of trouble.

-Similarly, you can also enable the auto-translation in the chrome computer browser.
-You can choose the preferred known language.
+Similarly, you can also enable the auto-translation in the Chrome computer browser.
+You can choose your preferred language.

-Let us know what you think about the Chrome browser auto-translation feature on your iPhone or iPad?
+Let us know your thoughts about your iPhone or iPad’s Chrome browser auto-translation feature.
 And how often do you use this translate command?